 Harvest Host Information

-Thank you for your commitment to your local community. interest in becoming a Harvest Host for Area 2 Farms.
-As a friendly community leader who loves local, organic, and healthy produce, you are a pioneer in ensuring that Community Supported Agriculture (CSA) is available to your community.
+Thank you for your commitment to our local community.
+Harvest hosts play a vital role in redefining the food system by serving as friendly community leaders, who love local, organic, and healthy produce.
+You are a pioneer in ensuring that Community Supported Agriculture (CSA) is available to your community.
 At Area 2 Farms, we create an intentional community around farms and delicious, healthy, organic foods.
 We grow everything down the street, in your neighborhood.

 To deepen our roots, you have an opportunity to serve as a hub for your neighbors.